-2.12 The Board designates the professional area examination in Speech-Language Pathology or the professional area examination in Audiology, offered as part of the National Praxis Examination in Speech-Language Pathology and Audiology by the Educational Testing Service (ETS), Princeton, New Jersey 08540, as the State Licensure Examination for Speech-Language Pathologists and Audiologists, respectively.
-The Board has set a passing score for the professional area examination of 600 if taken prior to September 1, 2014.
-If taken after that date the passing score for speech-language pathology is 162 and 170 for audiology.
-The Board shall periodically review, and may alterpass-fail criteria of scores on the examination approved by the Board.
+2.12 The Board designates the professional area examination in Speech-Language Pathology or the professional area examination in Audiology, offered as part of the Praxis Examination in Speech-Language Pathology and Audiology by the Educational Testing Service (ETS), Princeton, New Jersey 08540, as the State Licensure Examination for Speech-Language Pathologists and Audiologists, respectively.
 Praxis shall set the pass/fail scores for each examination.
 Arrangements and fees for all examinations are the responsibility of the applicant.
 It shall be the responsibility of the applicant to assure that his/her score in the appropriate area examination is made available by ETS to the Board.
 The Board may defer a decision on an application until it has considered the examination score.

 - 2.13 The Board may waive the examination and grant a license to any applicant who is certified by either the American Speech-Language-Hearing Association or the American Board of Audiology in the area for which s/he is applying for licensure, provided that the current requirements for such certification are equivalent to or greater than those for licensure under the Act.
 It shall be the responsibility of the applicant to furnish proof of his/her certification to the Board.
 This may be a clear photocopy of the certified member card or its current equivalent. - 2.14 An applicant for licensure under the reciprocity provision of the Ark.
 Code Ann. § 17-100-304 may be so licensed if s/he possesses a current license in speech-language pathology and/or audiology from another state which maintains professional standards considered by the Board to be equivalent to those set forth in the Act.
-Evidence of such licensure shall be provided by the applicant and verified by the Board's staff. - 2.15 Oral interviews may be required under the provisions of these Rules. - 2.16 An applicant licensed in another state shall provide verification of good standing from the licensing Board of every state where currently and previously licensed. - 2.17 Pre-Licensure Criminal Background Check - A. Pursuant to Act 990 of 2019, an individual may petition for a pre-licensure determination of whether the individual's criminal record will disqualify the individual from licensure and whether a waiver may be obtained.
-The individual must obtain the pre-licensure criminal background check petition form from the Board. - B. The Board's Director will respond with a decision in writing to a completed petition within a reasonable time. - C. The response will state the reasons for the decision. - All decisions in response to the petition will be determined by the information provided by the individual. - E. Any decision made in response to a pre-licensure criminal background check petition is not subject to appeal. - F. The Board will retain a copy of the petition and response and it will be reviewed during the formal application process.
+Evidence of such licensure shall be provided by the applicant and verified by the Board's staff. - 2.15 Oral interviews may be required under the provisions of these Rules.

+2.16 An applicant licensed in another state shall provide verification of good standing from the licensing Board of every state where currently and previously licensed.

+- 2.17 Pre-Licensure Criminal Background Check - A. Pursuant to Act 990 of 2019, an individual may petition for a pre-licensure determination of whether the individual's criminal record will disqualify the individual from licensure and whether a waiver may be obtained.
+The individual must obtain the pre-licensure criminal background check petition form from the Board. - B. The Board's Director will respond with a decision in writing to a completed petition within a reasonable time. - C. The response will state the reasons for the decision. - D. All decisions in response to the petition will be determined by the information provided by the individual. - E. Any decision made in response to a pre-licensure criminal background check petition is not subject to appeal. - F. The Board will retain a copy of the petition and response and it will be reviewed during the formal application process.